Seliger (forum): Criticism

-As the organization Nashi, the camp is described as an attempt by the Kremlin to indoctrinate Russian youth and to make them immune to democracy aspirations such as those that played an important role in the orange revolution.
+As part of the Nashi movement, the camp had been described as an attempt by the Kremlin to indoctrinate Russian youth.

-Alexei Venediktov, editor-in-chief of the "Echo of Moscow radio station", spoke negatively about the Seliger forum for displaying the fake heads of various figures.
+Alexei Venediktov, editor-in-chief of the Echo of Moscow radio station, criticized the Seliger forum for displaying sculpted heads of various figures on stakes.

-From 17 to 20 June 2011 Russian civic and opposition organizations held near Moscow an alternative forum Antiseliger.
+From 17 to 20 June 2011, opposition groups and environmental activists held the Antiseliger forum in the Khimki Forest near Moscow.